mljar/mljar-docs/docs/usage.md

       * input dataset
       * learning algoritms
       * tuning parameters

  11. `Save` experiment and click on it on the list.
 Check if its details looks like expected and click `Start experiment` after that all the machine learning magic will start!
  12. To review models go to `Results` from left menu.
 To check algorithm details click on it.

 ## Predict

+To get predictions from trained models you can download model in `Deploy` view or you can upload test dataset into MLJAR and use it for prediction.
+This situation is described below.

+ 1. Upload you data file in `Sources` view.
+ 2. Accept attributes usage in `Preview` for uploaded dataset.
+ 3. Go to `Predict` view, in top right corner select dataset which will be used for prediction.
+ 4. Select algorithm that will be used, by selecting checkbox.
+ 5. Press `Start Prediction` and wait a while.
+Click `Refresh` on the bottom of the page to see if prediction is computed.
+ 6. Your predictions will be displayed in the bottom of the page.

 ## Deploy

+To deploy your model:

+ - you can download it from `Deploy` view - we are working on script that will allow you easy deploy models locally, so checkout our [github](https://github.com/mljar)
+ - or your model can be accessed by REST API (we are working on this feature !!!)